 10 Best Veg for Growing in Containers

 The trick is to pick vegetables which are best suited and easiest to grow in containers.
 The challenge with container-grown vegetables is to get enough food and water into the container over the growing season to ensure a good tasty crop.
-If your garden area is a balcony or small patio, you can grow some vegetables.
+If your garden area is a balcony or a small patio, you can grow some vegetables.

-Bear in mind most vegetables need full sun, so if you have a balcony which maybe subject to some shade you need to take this into account.
+Bear in mind most vegetables need full sun, so if you have a balcony which may be subject to some shade you need to take this into account.
 No vegetables will grow in shade but those which will tolerate some shade are Kale, Lettuce and rocket, carrots and leeks.

-Top of the list for containers are tomato, cucumber, compact varieties of courgette, potatoes, strawberries, garlic, chillies, lettuces, rocket, salad crops and herbs which will all grow in containers.
+Top of the veg list for containers are tomato, cucumber, compact varieties of courgette, potatoes, strawberries, garlic, chillies, lettuces, rocket, salad crops and herbs which will all grow in containers.

-Vegetables which are not so easy in containers are all the beans Broad, Runner, French, Peas, larger courgettes and squashes, Main Crop potatoes, Brassicas, Onions, Sweetcorn and Artichokes.
+Vegetables which are not so easy in containers are all the beans: Broad, Runner, French, Peas, larger courgettes and squashes, Main Crop potatoes, Brassicas, Onions, Sweetcorn and Artichokes.
 These crops are large, and it's hard to get enough plants to make a decent crop.
 You buy some dwarf versions of Peas and beans to try.

-Top tips for all vegetables grown in containers:
+Top tips for growing veg in containers:

-Grow your crop in the largest pot you have and do not plant up too densely.
+- Grow your crop in the largest pot you have and do not plant up too densely.

-Fill the pot with good quality compost and organic material to hold the moisture.
+- Fill the pot with good quality compost and organic material to hold the moisture.

-Mulch the top to reduce water loss by evaporation.
+- Mulch the top to reduce water loss by evaporation.

-On warm sunny days, it maybe necessary to water container grown veg once/twice daily, which can be time consuming and uses a precious resource.
+- On warm sunny days, it maybe necessary to water container grown veg once/twice daily, which can be time consuming and uses a precious resource.
 Using grey water on vegetables in not recommended, especially in containers because of a buildup of residual chemicals.
 There are ways to water wisely read more.

-The better option will be plenty of organic matter to hold water and a mulch to reduce evaporation,
+- The better option will be plenty of organic matter to hold water and a mulch to reduce evaporation,

 The 10 Best Veg to Grow in Containers